raphaelsty/cherche/docs/pipeline/pipeline.md

 ## Intersection `&`

-The intersection operator improves the precision of the model by filtering documents on the intersection of proposed candidates of retrievers and / or rankers.
+The intersection operator improves the precision of the model by filtering documents on the intersection of proposed candidates of retrievers and rankers.

 Intersection of two retrievers